influxdata/telegraf/README.md

 ## Supported Plugins

-**You can view usage instructions for each plugin by running** `telegraf -usage <pluginname>`
+**You can view usage instructions for each plugin by running** `telegraf -usage <pluginname>`.

-Telegraf currently has support for collecting metrics from
+Telegraf currently has support for collecting metrics from:

 * apache
 * bcache